Hrabal/TemPy/README.md

 ### What
-Build HTML without writing a single tag. pyQuery lets you dynamically generate HTML and accessing it in a jQuery fashion, navigating the tags and manipulating them in pure python.
+Build HTML without writing a single tag. pyQuery lets you dynamically generate HTML and accessing it in pure Python or in a jQuery fashion.
+Also "navigating the DOM" and manipulating tags is possible in a Python or jQuery friendly sintax.

 ### Why?
-HTML is like SQL: we all know him, we all recognize his importance, we all wish to never write a single tag anymore.
+HTML is like coffee (..and SQL): we all use it, we know it works, we all recognize it's important, but our biggest dream is to never use it anymore.
-Templating systems are cool (Python syntax in html code) but not cool enough (still html)..
+Templating systems are cool (Python syntax in html code) but not cool enough (you still have to write html somehow)..
 ..so the idea of pyQuery.

+## Build, manipulate, and navigate HTML documents.
+With no HTML involved.

 # Usage: